Sen. Murphy tries to get talks going on limited gun measures after Texas shooting

 Some Republicans agree with Murphy that red flag laws and background checks are the most likely targets for compromise.

 But not all Republicans agree on which elements of those bills should be handled at the federal level.
-Sen. Mitt Romney, R-Utah, told reporters that states should be consider limits like red flag laws and leave other issues to congress.
+Sen. Mitt Romney, R-Utah, told reporters that states should consider limits like red flag laws and leave other issues to Congress.

 "The federal government should take responsibility for improving our background check capacity," Romney said.
 "The gun laws and processes for enforcing them should be handled at the state levels."